 When was the last time you used Wi-Fi in a public place?
 Almost every coffee shop, library, airport, and hotel now have a means for you to use your phone or another mobile device to access the internet.
 That means that unless you’ve taken measures to protect your data, hackers in the area may gain access to the information on your phone.
 The University of Michigan has made the following suggestions:

 - Don’t access personal or financial data with public Wi-Fi.
 This may sound obvious, but you’d be amazed how many individuals use public Wi-Fi to check their bank accounts or make credit card purchases.
 It’s best to do this over a secure connection.

-- Use a password, lock code or encryption: Make your passwords at least eight characters lengthy, with a combination of upper and lower case, digits, and other characters, and never use the password auto-complete tool.
+- Use a password, lock code, or encryption: Make your passwords at least eight characters long, with a combination of upper and lower case, digits, and other characters, and never use the password auto-complete tool.
 To secure your personal information, use your phone’s storage encryption option and set your screen to timeout after five minutes or fewer.

 - Be skeptical about links and attachments: Do not use the link or open the attachment if you are unsure about the source.